-While sales teams are typically the biggest consumers of content developed by sales support and intelligence teams, we’ve seen that many of our clients create battlecards for key audiences outside of sales.
-While battlecards are useful for salespeople trying to win deals, providing bite-sized, at-a-glance content to the right people at the right time can also improve strategic decisions made within your company and is not limited in its usefulness to only the sales function.
+Sales teams are usually the biggest consumers of content developed by sales support and intelligence teams, but we’ve seen that many of our clients create battlecards for key audiences outside of sales.
+While they are useful for salespeople trying to win deals, providing bite-sized, at-a-glance content to the right people at the right time can also improve strategic decision-making within your company.
+It’s usefulness extends well past sales.

-If you house all of your competitive and market intelligence content in a central repository like Klue, repurposing and focusing the right content to different audiences is a low effort activity that can can increase the perceived value of your team to the rest of your organization.
+If you house all of your competitive and market intelligence content in a central repository like Klue, repurposing and focusing the right content to different audiences is a low-effort activity, with the benefit of increasing the perceived value of your team to the rest of your organization.

 Typically, battlecards prepared for executives contain the following information on a given competitor:

 – Average Client Size

 – Full list of direct offerings